 What are the treatments or remedies available for thigh pain?

-A few home remedies for treating thigh pain are:
+A few home remedies are:

 - Using ice pack